code-and-cake/code-and-cake.github.io/_pages/about.md

 | TBC       | 11/3/18    | TBC  |
 | TBC       | 18/3/18    | TBC  |
 | TBC       | 25/4/18    | TBC  |

+If anyone wants to give a talk on anything computaional physics, code, software based, or anything related to using computers for physics.
+Please email us at either lm959 or irmb.